 Holy Trinity Monastery

-This monastery was probably built in the 15th century since an inscription in its church stems from the year 1475 respectively 1476.
-As in all the monasteries, the church walls are decorated with frescos, and those at the Holy Trinity were painted by priest Antonios and his brother Nicholas mid of the 18th century.
+This monastery was probably built in the 15th century.
+As in all the monasteries, the church walls are decorated with frescos.
+Those at the Holy Trinity were painted by priest Antonios and his brother Nicholas mid of the 18th century.

-As I explained, you can relatively easy walk up the hill from Kalambaka.
+As I explained, you can relatively easily walk up the hill from Kalambaka.
 However, to get to the top, another 145 carved steps are waiting to be climbed.

-Once you reach the highest point of the rock, you are rewarded by a grand view of the other monasteries and mountains.
+Once you reach the highest point of the rock, you are rewarded with a grand view of the other monasteries and mountains.

-There were more than 50 Eastern Orthodox monks living at this mesmerizing place, however, today, it’s home to only 5 pious men.
+There were more than 50 Eastern Orthodox monks living in this mesmerizing place.
+However, today, it’s home to only 5 pious men.

 Monastery of Roussanou

 The women’s Monastery Roussanou – also known as Sta.
-Barbara Roussanou – does not deem like a building complex spread over a mountaintop, but seems to be the genuine top of a vertical, steep, and quite narrow rock.
+Barbara Roussanou – does not deem like a building complex spread over a mountaintop.
+It seems to be the genuine top of a vertical, steep, and quite narrow rock.

 Today, it can be reached over two bridges.